ubahnverleih/WoBike/Bird.md

 # Bird (Scooters)
+[Bird](https://www.bird.co/) is a E-Scotter sharing service in the US.

 ## Get Auth Token

 First, you need to get authorization.
 This requires a verifiable email and a GUID.
 Send a POST request to `https://api-auth.prod.birdapp.com/api/v1/auth/email` with the body:
 ```
 {"email":"<EMAIL>"}
 ```